 Bean town has gotten a bad rap thanks to the tough mentality that pervades its streets and the wicked accent that marks its citizens.
-Rough and rollicking or gentrified and genteel, there’s genius and madness in Boston, with a rich mix of both, all soaked in Irish whiskey.
+Rough and rollicking or gentrified and genteel, there’s genius and madness in Boston.
+(With a rich mix of both, all soaked in Irish whiskey!)

 The Windy City was built on the backs of the working class who define it, but is also replete with erudition for those who want to get some silver lining with their jagged edges.
 It’s a peculiar paradise that has midwestern sensibilities and a sense that anyone enduring the cold is family.

-A technophile’s dream given form, Seattle truly strives to be the city of the future, and manages to accomplish that in a distinctly film noir, cyberpunk way.
+A technophile’s dream given form, Seattle truly strives to be the city of the future and manages to accomplish that in a distinctly film noir, cyberpunk way.
 The club scene is incredible, as is the food, which brings the bounty of the sea to bear in each and every dish.

 Most people view this as the hive of scum and villainy that is the ruling governmental body.
-Thankfully, once you get off Capitol Hill and down into the streets, you find a powerful culture that’s built by people from all corners of the globe who are working to transform the American dream into something anyone can reach.
+Thankfully, once you get off Capitol Hill and down into the streets, you find a powerful culture that’s built by people from all corners of the globe; people who are working to transform the American dream into something anyone can reach.